Danz CM

-Danz CM (born Danielle Johnson, February 20, 1989), known professionally as Danz CM and formerly Computer Magic, is an American record producer, songwriter, composer, singer, graphic designer and the founder of the indie record label Channel 9 Records and the media brand Synth History.
+Danz CM (born Danielle Johnson, February 20, 1989) is an American record producer, songwriter, composer, singer and graphic designer.
+She is the founder of Channel 9 Records, an independent label exclusively devoted to her own music, and the media brand Synth History, through which she documents electronic music heritage and interviews pioneering musicians, actors and filmmakers.

-From 2010 until mid 2020, Danz used the moniker Computer Magic, a name derived from a quote by Viv Savage in This Is Spinal Tap: "quite exciting this computer magic!".
-In August 2020, she announced that she changed her moniker to Danz CM.
+First gaining recognition under her early moniker, Computer Magic, her career spans self-produced electronic, alternative, and experimental pop, which Allmusic describes as "spacey, sci-fi influenced synth pop".
+Driven by a strict do-it-yourself ethos, her body of work includes widespread releases in Japan, notably compositions for commercial campaigns by brands like Panasonic and Kewpie, alongside scoring work for films premiering at the Sundance Film Festival, program curation for The Criterion Channel, four studio albums (Davos in 2015, Danz in 2018, The Absurdity of Human Existence in 2021, and Berlin Tokyo Shopping Mall Elevator in 2023), two compilations (Super Rare in 2017, Covers, Vol. 1 in 2020), one live instrumental album (MYTHS in 2026), several EPs, plus Japan edition albums.

-Danz writes, produces, records and releases her own music, which Allmusic describes as "spacy, sci-fi influenced synth pop".
-She has released 4 studio albums (Davos in 2015, Danz in 2018, The Absurdity of Human Existence in 2021, and Berlin Tokyo Shopping Mall Elevator in 2023), 2 compilations (Super Rare in 2017, Covers, Vol. 1 in 2020), a string of EPs and singles, plus Japan edition albums.
+As a graphic artist, she art directs all of the packaging and artwork for Channel 9 Records, designing her own album covers, physical releases, and merchandise.
+She also acts as an editor and the sole layout artist for the print issues of Synth History.